invictus-integration/testing-framework/blog/invictus-logic-apps-testing-framework.md

 }
 ```

+*Want to read more about how to control a Logic App?*
+*Have a look on [this page](https://invictus-integration.github.io/testing-framework/#/logic-apps/control-single-logicapp).*

 ### Monitoring an Azure Logic App

 After preparing the interface for a specific scenario and actually triggering the test, it is of course as important to be able to retrieve enough information to define the outcome of the test.